NordicSemiconductor/bluetooth-numbers-database/README.md

 ### Company IDs

-Each Company ID element can be represented the following way:
+Each Company ID element can be represented in `Swift` the following way:

 ```
 struct Company {